The True Word: Philosophical and theological arguments

-Celsus' first main point in his True Word was to refute the validity of Christianity.
-In his opinion Christian theology was based on an amalgamation of false eastern philosophical ideas from India and Iran hastily tied together.
+Celsus' first main point in his True Word was to argue against the validity of Christianity.
+In his opinion Christian theology was based on an amalgamation of false Eastern philosophical ideas from India and Iran hastily tied together.
 He stated that Christians would "weave together erroneous opinions drawn from ancient sources and trumpet them aloud".

-Celsus gave a point by point critique of Christian doctrine, and why it should not have been believed by anyone.
+Celsus gave a detailed critique of Christian doctrine, and why it should not have been believed by anyone.
 He denied the virgin birth of Jesus, and accused Mary of being an adulteress turned out by her husband.
-His theory was not new, as even Jews at that time were saying the same.
-The remainder of Christian stories – what now makes up the Christian Bible – Celsus found very insipid and unappealing compared to Greek and Roman legends of powerful and colorful gods.
+The remainder of Christian stories – what now makes up the Christian Bible – Celsus found insipid and unappealing compared to Greek and Roman legends of powerful and colorful gods.
 Celsus also found Christian philosophy lacking when compared to secular philosophy, and declared that "things are stated much better among the Greeks".
-Celsus used Plato as the representative for Greek philosophers and, according to him, when comparing the two philosophical traditions, Christianity appeared far worse, as "Plato is not guilty of boasting and falsehood", a crime which Celsus obviously feels is a trademark of Christian theologians.
+Celsus used Plato as the representative for Greek philosophers and, according to him, when comparing the two philosophical traditions, Christianity appeared far worse, as "Plato is not guilty of boasting and falsehood", a crime which Celsus feels is a trademark of Christian theologians.
 The only connection Celsus made between Greek philosophy and Christianity was when he asserted that "Jesus perverted the words of the philosopher" (i.e. Plato).

-When compared with the gods of Roman and Greek mythology, Celsus found the Christian God sadly lacking, and declared that he could not be a god as he was neither all-knowing nor all-powerful.
-Celsus could deduce no explanation for the actions of the Christian God, such as the floods, natural disasters, and the introduction of evil into the world, except that God wanted to draw attention to his greatness because he felt humanity was giving him "less than his due".
+When compared with the gods of Roman and Greek mythology, Celsus found the Christian God lacking, and declared that he could not be a god as he was neither all-knowing nor all-powerful.
+Celsus deduced no explanation for the actions of the Christian God, such as the floods, natural disasters, and the introduction of evil into the world, except that God wanted to draw attention to his greatness because he felt humanity was giving him "less than his due".
 Celsus concluded that Christians used the explanation of God "testing" them to disguise the fact that their God was not powerful enough to successfully fight Satan, but was instead "helpless".
 Celsus wrote that Satan was either a mortal invention used by Christians to frighten others into believing their philosophies and joining them, or if he did indeed exist then he was proof that God was not all-powerful, but rather a weak lesser god and a bad one, for only a vindictive and insecure being would punish mankind for being tricked by an evil that he has been too weak to stop.

-The apparent "blind faith" of the Christians was bewildering to Celsus, and he used it to further support his claim that Christianity was a false religion.
+Celsius accused Christians of "blind faith", and used it to further support his claim that Christianity was a false religion.
 In his opinion, the main tenet of Christianity was "Do not ask questions, just believe" and "Thy faith will save thee".